I am assistant professor of Chinese and comparative literature at University of Georgia.

-My first book titled Writing the Piracy War (University of Michigan Press, 2020) examines how in the late sixteenth and early seventeenth centuries, when “Japanese” pirates raided southeast coastal China and when Hideyoshi invaded Korea, late Ming Chinese scholars composed histories and vernacular fiction to narrate outlaws, pirates, and the Ming empire’s wars against oceanic piracy.
+My first book titled Writing the Piracy War (under contract with University of Michigan Press, forthcoming in fall of 2020) examines how in the late sixteenth and early seventeenth centuries, when “Japanese” pirates raided southeast coastal China and when Hideyoshi invaded Korea, late Ming Chinese scholars composed histories and vernacular fiction to narrate outlaws, pirates, and the Ming empire’s wars against oceanic piracy.
 Arguing against current scholarship that late Ming Chinese scholars and their writings were insensitive to the world at large, this monograph shows that late Ming discourse on pirates and oceanic piracy was central to imagining and contesting China’s imperial identity, constructing the notion of authorship, fostering debates on vernacular fiction, and promoting the creation of literary canon in the Sinophere.
 I have received supports for this book from Nanlanda Sriwijaya Centre (2010), Social Science Research Council Postdoctoral Fellowship for Transregional Research (2013-2014), UGA’s Faculty Research Fellowship (2018) and Faculty Research Grant (2017), and Chiang Ching-kuo Foundation International Scholarly Exchange Scholar Grant (2018-2019), and UGA First Book Subvention.

 Ph.D, University of Pennsylvania